blingusblongus/service-now-custom-component-setup/README.md

 ## Questions For Further Development

-- Not sure what the best way to dynamically style components is.
-[SN suggests themes](https://developer.servicenow.com/dev.do#!/reference/now-experience/quebec/ui-framework/main-concepts/styles), but I suspect that, for cases where we want maximum flexibility over just a few css properties, using CSS modules controlled from the UI Builder sidebar might be simpler.
-- PUT requests should be easy, but I haven't tried them yet.
-I can tell the multi-step pattern they use for managing Effects is designed to streamline the process of things like using different REST methods, but I haven't quite grokked that step of the process.
-- How do we keep pages from breaking when new versions of components are deployed?
-This is a major issue that must have a simple resolution out there somewhere...
 - What libraries can we use?
 I couldn't get it to work with React libraries, which is extremely unfortunate.
 - The response returned from the REST API doesn't include the table labels, so we need to figure out how to retrieve those from whatever SN table their stored in and match them up